-After that, the air is cooled in the condenser at constant pressure and resend to the compressor to be used.
+After that, the air cools the condenser at constant pressure and goes back to the compressor.

-And this air doesn’t exhaust into the atmosphere so it’s known as a closed cycle turbine.
+And this air doesn’t exhaust into the atmosphere, so we know as a closed cycle turbine.

-It doesn’t differ from the closed cycle gas turbine as it has a compressor; a combustion chamber; gas turbine and the difference that there isn’t a cooling chamber.
+It doesn’t differ from the closed cycle gas turbine as it has a compressor, a combustion chamber, a gas turbine, and the difference that there isn’t a cooling chamber.

-The air is sucked from the atmosphere by the compressor to be compressed then sent to the combustion chamber to be heated.
+The air is sucked from the compressor’s atmosphere to be compressed then sent to the combustion chamber to be heated.
 Then this high-temperature and pressured air pass over the turbine to spin it.

 We can also classify the gas turbines according to the process of heat absorption into:

-It differs from other types as the gas is heated in the combustion chamber at a constant volume, not a constant pressure, but the heat is rejected into the condenser at constant pressure, and this turbine works on the Atkinson cycle.
+It differs from other types as the gas heats in the combustion chamber at a constant volume, not constant pressure.
+Still, the heat is rejected into the condenser at constant pressure, and this turbine works on the Atkinson cycle.